-The procedures and timescales governing the Hearing by a Student Academic Appeals Committee are set out in its terms of reference (see: Student Academic Appeals Committee Terms of Reference (bath.ac.uk)).
+The procedures and timescales governing the Hearing by a Student Academic Appeals Committee are set out in its term of reference (see: Student Academic Appeals Committee Terms of Reference (bath.ac.uk).
 Where a Student Academic Appeals Committee has been convened, its decision will be deemed to be final, except where it adjudicates that a student's degree classification should be altered, in which case this would form a recommendation to Senate for approval.
 In all cases, the decision of the Student Academic Appeals Committee will be reported to Senate.
 A letter of completion of internal procedures will be issued when the decision has been taken by the Student Academic Appeals Committee/Senate.
-A student who is of the opinion that the case is unresolved may apply to the Office of the Independent Adjudicator or to the Education and Skills Funding Agency, where applicable.
+A student who is of the opinion that the case is unresolved may apply to the Office of the Independent Adjudicator.